Michelle3334/coaching-warriors/README.md

 ## Functionality Testing
 * I used Google Chrome developer tools throughout the development process for testing and solving problems with style and display issues.
 * All links were tested multiple times during the development process to ensure that all pages were linked correctly.
-* Form elements were tested to ensure that they work as they should, with user feedback on error and successful submission.
+* Form elements were tested to ensure that they work as they should, with user feedback on errors as well as successful submission.

 ## Code Validation
 **1. CSS Validation using <a href="https://jigsaw.w3.org/css-validator/#validate_by_input" target="_blank" rel="noopener">W3C CSS Validator Services</a>.**